AgoraIO-Community/tutoring-reference-app/README.md

     return credential
 ```

-Using our credential we then need to generate that resource using [`acquire`](https://documenter.getpostman.com/view/6319646/SVSLr9AM#6e47859b-5ab5-47b0-8095-5a3ec3dba54c).
-This method will return a Resource ID that corresponds to the resource that was created.
-We will use this to start our recording.
+Using our credential, we then need to generate that resource using [`acquire`](https://documenter.getpostman.com/view/6319646/SVSLr9AM#6e47859b-5ab5-47b0-8095-5a3ec3dba54c).
+This method will return a resource ID that corresponds to the resource that was created.
+We will use this ID to start our recording.

 ```python
 def generate_resource(channel):